thnguyen996/hoang-website/content/publication/dac-phd-forum/index.md

 publishDate: '2023-01-27T07:35:57.186224Z'
 publication_types:
 - '1'
-abstract: "Emerging Non-Volatile Memories (eNVMs) have been demonstrated as promising candidates for the deployment of Deep Neural Networks (DNNs) owing to their superior scalability, non-volatility, and performance.
+abstract: "Emerging Non\-Volatile Memories (eNVMs) have been demonstrated as promising candidates for the deployment of Deep Neural Networks (DNNs) owing to their superior scalability, non\-volatility, and performance.
 However, current eNVM devices exhibit various non-idealities, which hinder their utilization in highly reliable applications.
-In this paper, by exploiting the intrinsic fault-tolerability of DNNs, we propose several low-cost and efficient techniques to enhance the robustness of eNVMs-based DNNs."
+In this paper, by exploiting the intrinsic fault\-tolerability of DNNs, we propose several low-cost and efficient techniques to enhance the robustness of eNVMs\-based DNNs."
 publication: '*2023 60th ACM/IEEE Design Automation Conference (DAC) - Ph.D Forum*'
 links:
 - name: URL